pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 07- RAI/README.md

 ## System Message

-Under the Playground, go to Agents Playground by clicking on **Try the Agents Playground** The instructions below givean idea of how to provide instructions to the agent before chatting with it.
+Under the Playground, go to Agents Playground by clicking on **Try the Agents Playground**.
+When prompted to choose AOAI resource, choose the AOAI resource that is precreated that was part of the Lab VM deployment.
+The instructions below givean idea of how to provide instructions to the agent before chatting with it.
 Step 1-5 below are informational to give an idea of how system prompt will look like.

 **1. Define the Purpose of the AI Agent**